michaeltomko/tumble_4_ya/README.md

 ## Debugging

 Sometimes it can be useful to see how your criteria will actually score your array elements.
-Calling `score_items` on an Array, and passing to it a block, will output each item's score so that you can see how your criteria are performing.
+Calling `.score_items` on an Array, and passing to it a block, will output each item's score so that you can see how your criteria are performing.

 ```ruby
 # Output based on the criteria from the first example.